How to Register a Sole Proprietorship in Tanzania

 Need help onboarding international talent?

 Located in East Africa, this country is one of the most popular tourist destinations in the world.
 Tanzania has about 58 million inhabitants, while the capital Dodoma has about 2 million inhabitants.
-The largest city with about 4.5 million inhabitants is Dar es Salaam.
-Tanzania's GDP has been growing for five years, and 2.1% growth is forecast for 2021.
+The largest city with about 7.8 million inhabitants is Dar es Salaam, followed by Dodoma with abround 2.1 million.
+Tanzania's GDP has been growing for 8 straight years, with current growth at 4.7%, and is projected to grow 5.3% in 2023 and 6.3% in 2024.

 If you seek a business opportunity in Tanzania, this article can make the registration process more straightforward.